seangrehan13/GeoShopManager/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

+## matanyadaev/laravel-eloquent-spatial

+Please note that this project doesn't support sqlite as we are using this package [matanyadaev/laravel-eloquent-spatial](https://github.com/MatanYadaev/laravel-eloquent-spatial).
+However in the future they may add support.

 ## UK Postcode Format

 To find more information about the [UK Postcode Format](https://ideal-postcodes.co.uk/guides/uk-postcode-format) check out this source.